thorsten/phpMyFAQ/docs/installation.md

 ## 2.11 Static solution ID

 phpMyFAQ features a static solution ID which never changes.
 This ID is visible next to the question on a FAQ record page.
-You may think why do you need such an ID?
+You may think why you need such an ID?
 If you have a record ID _1042_ it is now possible to enter only the ID _1042_ in the input field of the full-text search box, and you'll be automatically redirected to the FAQ record with the ID _1042_.
 By default, the numbers start at ID **1000**, but you can change this value in the file _inc/constants.php_.
 You can also change the value of the incrementation of the static IDs.